Housing Affordability & Resiliency

 This webinar introduced the components of the checklist and reviewed the process for how to conduct the assessments of the local plans and complete the checklist.
 View the PowerPoint (PDF link) or watch the recorded webinar.

 In the second workshop, the FHC summarized the local assessments and several of the participating local governments provided an overview of their experiences conducting the assessments.
 View the PowerPoint (PDF link) or watch the recorded webinar.

 In this workshop, the FHC reviewed recommendations for housing priorities.
 Local and regional actions were discussed and the process for the next steps.
 View the PowerPoint (PDF link) or watch the recorded webinar.

 Community Vulnerability Assessment (Coming Soon)

 This guidebook is a decision support tool designed to help local governments conduct exposure and sensitivity analysis focused on two major community components — people and housing.
-The new methodology and guide will help standardize approaches and processes for defining community vulnerability and developing strategies.

 To identify leading principles for improving racial equity and health into REACH resources, the TBRPC staff conducted an analysis and compiled a list of 30+ frameworks, white papers, and reports.
 The new resource provides links to key documents which offer recommendations and models for how to best integrate health, equity, affordable housing and climate justice into community development and resilience planning.
 This resource is useful for practitioners working in community health and equity, housing and resiliency, community engagement and overall resilience planning.
 Review the resource (link).